adtya/if3-docs/src/figlet-web-docker.md

     $ docker run -p 8000:8000 figlet-web
     ```
  - Try again by visiting `http://HOSTNAME_IN_CHIT.i10e.xyz:8000`
  - How to remove that ugly :8000 at the end?
+For that, we have to tell caddy to do its magic
  - Update the Caddyfile, `/etc/caddy/Caddyfile` so it knows where out docker python app is.
     ```
     figlet-web.HOSTNAME_IN_CHIT.i10e.xyz {